Check out the differences between wired vs. wireless headphones to see which one best fits your lifestyle, preferences, and needs.

 Have you ever taken out your phone during a long train ride only to find out that it’s running low on battery?
 That could also be the case for wireless headphones.

-Wireless headphones require constant charging.
+Wireless headphones require repeated charging.
 This can be cumbersome especially when traveling for long periods of time.
 Plus, not only do wireless headphones drain their own battery, but they also drain the audio device’s battery.
 Talk about a double whammy!

 Repair is harder if not impossible

-Connectivity and pairing issues
+Connectivity and interference Issues

 Wired vs. Wireless Headphones: Which One’s for You?